-- Knowledge and skills in the use of basic tools, techniques, and processes sufficient to work from concept to finished product.
-This includes knowledge of basic materials and technical procedures such as intaglio, relief, lithography, silkscreen, and digital processes.
+- Knowledge and skills in the use of basic tools, techniques, and processes sufficient to work from concept to finished product using traditional methods and contemporary practices in intaglio, relief, lithography, and screen print.

-- Mastery of at least one printmaking technique, including the ability both to experiment with technical innovation and to explore and develop personal concepts and imagery.
+- Mastery in one or more printmaking techniques, including the ability both to experiment with technical innovation and to explore and develop personal concepts and imagery.

-- A familiarity with and command of materials, equipment, and library resources related to the study of printmaking.
+- Familiarity with and command of materials, equipment, and library resources related to the study of printmaking.